 Selling your used musical instruments to local pawn shops might seem the easiest way to get quick cash.

-But you won’t get as fair value for your gear as in case of selling via any of the above mentioned platforms.
+But you won’t get as fair value for your gear as in the case of selling via any of the above-mentioned platforms.

 How To Get More Money For Your Musical Instruments?

-If you want to get the most money for your musical instruments, don’t just throw up random listings on several platforms.
+If you want the most money for your musical instruments, don’t just throw up random listings on several platforms.

-- Clean, fix and repair your items as this part would definitely increase the value of your used items.
-Think for a second, which item would you buy the dirty one that needs fixing or the one that looks perfect?
-Put yourself in a buyers’ shoes and put your item in a shape that you would buy.
+- Clean, fix and repair your items, as this part would increase the value of your used items.
+Think for a second, which item would you buy, the dirty one that needs fixing or the one that looks perfect?
+Put yourself in a buyer’s shoes and put your item in a shape you would buy.

-- Research your competition to find out what’s the adequate price range for your musical instrument.
+- Research your competition to determine the adequate price range for your musical instrument.

 - Take quality photos.
 Images catch the attention of potential buyers.
 It’s not mandatory to take photos with a professional camera and settings.
 However, try to place your musical instruments in a bright room and remove any fuzz from the background.
-Also, I highly recommend you take photos from multiple angles so that buyers get a better idea of how your musical gear looks like.
+Also, I highly recommend you take photos from multiple angles to give buyers a better idea of what your musical gear looks like.

 - Write a well-thought description, but stay honest about its condition.
-It’s important that potential buyers know what they are purchasing, so make sure you include all the important details.
+Potential buyers must know what they are purchasing, so make sure you include all the important details.